csev/dj4e/assn/dj4e_mkt5.md

 pasting sample code will make it almost impossible to complete this assignment.

-This is somewhat like the kind of real work you do when you have a working application and want to add a feature the the application.
+This is somewhat like the kind of real work you do when you have a working application and want to add a feature to the application.
 First - don't break what you have working.

 Taking a Snapshot of Your Previous Assignment using git
 -------------------------------------------------------